MicrosoftWord12/discord-bot-generator/README.md

 ##### Description:

 - The idea for this project is for people to quickly make a discord bot outline
-- This Generates the command handlers, Event, Command and the command executor

 ##### Version Key